 When we visit Paris in December, the other parks are somewhat dormant, the gardens of Versailles are wrapped-up, the fountains winterized.
 But the Cemeteries of Paris do not suffer from the season with their the monuments and landscaping.
-There is always the game of locating a particular grave site.
+There is always something new to see.
+It is good to take a map and compass, to practice orienteering whist locating a particular grave site.

 We expected that Cemetery Maps would be available at nearby newspaper stands.
 They are not.
 There are several large signs within the cemetery, but no maps are distributed (except at the Montmartre cemetery)